 Instruction to TGme Editor: Update REVme D3.0 14.8 as shown below (track change on).

 14.8 Mesh security

-During the AMPE, the peers negotiate, and agree upon, a pairwise (#3270)cipher suite and a group cipher suite.
-They also establish a mesh PTKSA(#240) and mesh GTKSA to be used with the pairwise cipher suite and group cipher suite, respectively.
+During the AMPE, the peers negotiate, and agree upon, a pairwise (#3270)cipher suite, a group data cipher suite, and a group management cipher suite (if management frame protection is enabled).
+They also establish a mesh PTKSA(#240) and mesh GTKSA to be used with the pairwise cipher suite and group data cipher suite, respectively.

 When dot11MeshSecurityActivated is true, (#1980)individually addressed mesh Data frames and individually addressed robust Management frames (see 12.2.7 (Requirements for management frame protection)) shall be protected by the mesh PTKSA(#240), and group addressed Data frames, and group addressed Action frames of a category specified with Yes in the Group addressed privacy column of Table 9- 79 (Category values), shall be protected by the MGTK.(#3393)